 Does my pigeon or dove need extra vitamins, minerals or amino acids?

 Your veterinarian can help you assess your bird's diet and its particular needs.
-One expert suggests that a pigeon eating 50% of its diet in the form of pelleted food may not need supplements.
-Specific vitamins or minerals may be more important at various times during a pigeon or dove's life (e.g., calcium supplements during egg laying)).
-Calcium supplements are available if your pigeon is determined to be deficient.
+In general, birds that are eating pellets as the basis of their diets do not need supplements.
+Specific vitamins or minerals may be more important at various times during a bird's life (e.g., egg laying requires calcium supplementation).
+Calcium supplements are available if your bird is determined to be deficient.

 Does my pigeon or dove need gravel or grit?

-Controversy exists over the need for gravel.
-It was believed that grit was necessary for the mechanical breakdown of food in the gizzard as an aid to digestion.
-Birds seem to do fine without grit.
-Most pigeons are offered a small amount of grit, crushed eggshell or oyster shell.
-Some birds will in fact have problems if grit is over eaten.
+Controversy exists over the need for gravel or grit.
+It was once believed that grit was necessary for the mechanical breakdown of food in the gizzard to aid in digestion.
+Unlike parrots that remove the outside seed hull before they eat the seed kernel, pigeons and doves ingest seeds whole and seem to do fine without grit.
+To aid in the breakdown of food, pigeons and doves may be offered a small amount of crushed eggshell or digestible oyster shell grit which can also serve as a source of calcium.
+Many birds will, in fact, have gastrointestinal problems if they overeat grit, so only digestible oyster shell should be offered.

 What pointers should I remember about feeding my pigeon or dove?